quantmind/pulsar/sources/design.txt

 starts its :ref:`event loop <eventloop>`.
 This function can be used to setup the application and register event handlers.
-For example, the :ref:`socket server application <apps-socket>` creates the server and register its file descriptor with the :attr:`Actor.requestloop` via the :meth:`IOLoop.add_handler` method.
+For example, the :ref:`socket server application <apps-socket>` creates the server and register its file descriptor with the :attr:`Actor.requestloop`.

 **on_stop**